facebook/react-native-website/docs/_getting-started-linux-android.md

 ![Android Studio AVD Manager](/docs/assets/GettingStartedAndroidStudioAVD.png)

 If you have recently installed Android Studio, you will likely need to [create a new AVD](https://developer.android.com/studio/run/managing-avds.html).
-Select "Create Virtual Device...", then pick any Phone from the list and click "Next", then select the **S** API Level 31 image.
+Select "Create Virtual Device...", then pick any Phone from the list and click "Next", then select the **Tiramisu** API Level 33 image.

 > We recommend configuring [VM acceleration](https://developer.android.com/studio/run/emulator-acceleration.html#vm-linux) on your system to improve performance.
 Once you've followed those instructions, go back to the AVD Manager.